ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Batch parameters

 An important parameter of a DAP deployment is the minimum batch size.
-If an aggregation includes too few inputs, then the outputs can reveal information about individual participants.
+If a batch includes too few reports, then the aggregate result can reveal information about individual participants.
 Aggregators must enforce the agreed-upon minimum batch size during the collect protocol, but implementations may also opt out of participating in a DAP task if the minimum batch size is too small.
 This